It’s that time of year again folks! Grab the hairspray and the rhinestones because prom season has arrived.

 But as teens gear up to takeover every moderately “fancy” restaurant in town for the next few Saturday nights, one mom is urging parents to do something that just might save their child’s life this prom season.

-It’s been two years this May since Courtney Allmon lost her daughter, Maddie Finch, in a car crash the morning after her junior prom.
+It’s been four years this May since Courtney Allmon lost her daughter, Maddie Finch, in a car crash the morning after her junior prom.

 “She had been awake since like 7 a.m. twenty-four hours earlier so she was on her way home,” Courtney said.
 “She was very close to home and she fell asleep.”